How Many Brackets Per Shelf Based on Length?

 You'll see from the table that most shelves less than 3' (36") long, only two brackets are needed.
 This works because with adequate spacing, two shelves is enough to provide support down the whole shelf.

 However, you'll notice that as shelves get longer, more brackets are needed.
 The primary reason for this is that longer shelves will have weak spots with more spacing between brackets.
+It's important to provide support down the entire length of the shelf.

-This means they will bow, flex, and sag over time.
+Without enough support they will bow, flex, and sag over time.
 Thinner shelves will weaken sooner but even thick shelves need additional support.

 Additionally, when not enough brackets are used, it will actually put stress on the installed brackets possibly weakening them.